bbc/simorgh/README.md

 We also use [Chromatic QA](https://docs.chromaticqa.com/) to run cross-browser testing on our stories.

+Please also note that if you would like to see the components rendered with our fonts, you will need to force a repaint of the canvas.
+This is because our fonts all have the `font-display` property of `optional` or `swap` in accordance with the respective loading strategies here: https://ws-downloads.files.bbci.co.uk/fonts/index.html.
+The easiest way to force a repaint is just to move the divider between the preview window the and `Knobs` section or resize the browser window.

 ## Production build locally

 To run this application locally with a production build, run: